 7. WePower

-WePower connects renewable energy producers directly with buyers through tokenized smart energy contracts.
-Based in Australia and backed by Japanese conglomerate Marubeni, WePower allows users to pre-purchase green energy at fixed prices using Ethereum-based tokens.
-This model simplifies procurement and opens new investment opportunities for businesses and individuals alike.
+WePower connects renewable energy producers directly with customers through tokenised smart contracts.
+The company, based in Australia and cooperating with the Japanese conglomerate Marubeni, allows users to purchase “green” energy in advance at fixed prices using Ethereum-based tokens.
+The model simplifies procurement and opens up new investment opportunities for enterprises and individuals.

 8. Engie